MathStuff/Matrices/README.md

 Matrix.trace #Returns the trace of the matrix

 Matrix.nilpotency(limit) #Returns the nilpotency degree of the matrix, returns None if some elements diverge.
 Limit parameter is for iteration amount

-Matrix.eigenvalues #Returns the eigenvalues #Doesn't work 100%

-Matrix.eigenvectors #Returns a list of tuples with a description, used estimate eigenvalue and the eigenvector

 Matrix.isSquare #Returns True if the matrix is a square matrix